jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 security scans or that the audits include (or claim to include) security scans.
-Regardless, the relative impact of AI coding tools on security practices appears to be rather small.This lack of change could also be attributed to the false perception that AI code suggestions are more secure than human code.
-Ultimately, significant changes in the way we work usually necessitate a review and corresponding change in risk management, to address newadditional risks brought about by the novel way of working.
-Such adjustments appear to be missing which is reason for concern.
+Regardless, the relative impact of AI coding tools on security practices appears to be rather small.

+This lack of change could also be attributed to the false perception that AI code suggestions are more secure than human code.
+Ultimately, significant changes in the way we work usually necessitate a review and corresponding change in risk management, to address new/additional risks brought about by the novel way of working.
+Such adjustments appear to be missing — which is reason for concern.
 AI Considered Part of
 Software Supply Chain,